 Definitely not.
 Making baby food is as complex as you want it to be.
 In a small kitchen where the countertop and cupboard space is tight, something like the Sage Spoonfuls Puree and Blend can work but is still unnecessary.

 In reality, having a product specifically for making baby food is a fantastic luxury.
 It is certainly convenient to toss some chopped broccoli into an all-in-one product, pour in water, and let the machine run.
 We really loved that we could set it and forget it, freeing us up to do other things like spend time with the baby.
 We also found the dedicated pureeing products were easy to use and made quick meals from already cooked foods.
-Depending on your goals you might be able to use a blender or mixer that you already have.
+Depending on your goals, you might be able to use a blender or mixer that you already have.
 While it might not do the job as efficiently as a product designed for the task, it can certainly blend food in the same way you'd make mashed potatoes.

 Like many things, cooking for your baby will be as difficult as you make it.
-You'll be happy to know that making food for baby can be as simple as pureeing the same foods the rest of the family are enjoying for dinner.
+You'll be happy to know that making food for a baby can be as simple as pureeing the same foods the rest of the family are enjoying for dinner.
 Gone are the days of rice cereal only for baby's first meals.
-With your pediatrician's approval, baby can enjoy a variety of food options from most food groups.
+With your pediatrician's approval, your baby can enjoy various food options from most food groups.
 Today, parents are encouraged to provide their infants with a wide variety in their diet once they are ready to journey into the messy world of solid foods.
 Don't be afraid to save some steamed broccoli from dinner and puree it for your baby later.
 Your time is at a premium as a parent, and you cannot afford to waste it!
 Just like naps and changing diapers, whipping up a meal for your baby could quickly become a habit that becomes a seamless part of your family's routine.